Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: Introduction

 For ease of exposition, we assume that initially no two sensors are located at the same position (i.e., $x_i\neq x_j$ for any $i\neq j$), and the covering intervals of any two different sensors do not share a common endpoint.
 Our algorithms can be easily generalized to the general situation.

 The rest of the paper is organized as follows.
 In Section \ref{sec:general}, we describe our algorithms for the general \bcls.
 In Section \ref{sec:uniform}, we present our algorithms for the uniform \bcls.
 Our results for the simple cycle barrier coverage are discussed in Section \ref{sec:circle}.
+Section \ref{sec:conclusions} finally concludes the paper.